Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Kernelization algorithm for

-In this section we presented a kernel for \BGE{}.
-For the case of \BGD{}, all the lemmata above are still true.
-In particular Lemma~\ref{lem:2BGbranch} holds by simply replacing "$k$-edition" with "$k$-deletion", and the proof for the deletion variant is contained in the edition one.
-Using the same set of rules, we have a kernel with $O(k^2)$ vertices for \BGD{}.
+For the case of \BGD{}, all the lemmata in this section are still true.
+In particular \cref{lem:2BGbranch} holds by simply replacing "$k$-edition" with "$k$-deletion", and the proof for the deletion variant is contained in the edition one.
+Using the same set of rules, we have a kernel with $O(k^2)$ vertices for \BGD{}. \end{proof}